-4 I frequently extended deadlines for filing in the appeals due to the constraints imposed by the COVID-19 pandemic.
+4 I frequently extended deadlines in the appeals for filing motions and responses due to the constraints imposed by the COVID-19 pandemic.

 5 One copy of those exhibits will be forwarded to the State Board with the files for all appeals.